CRASE Statistics and Methods Camp

 Creating Surveys Using Qualtrics

-This workshop covered how to get started in using Qualtrics; a software program that allows you to create surveys quickly and easily using both open and close ended types of questions.
-Surveys can be distributed easily and data can be downloaded in a variety of formats.
+This workshop covered how to get started in using Qualtrics, a software program that allows you to create surveys quickly and easily using both open and close ended types of questions.
 Qualtrics is more powerful than Google Forms and its menus allow you to create different questions and responses, score and recode data.
-With the click of a button you can see your results or download data for analysis in Excel, SPSS, etc. In this workshop, faculty spend time creating surveys according to their research needs.
+With the click of a button you can see your results or download data for analysis in Excel, SPSS, etc. In this workshop, faculty spent time creating surveys according to their research needs.

 Dr. Saera Khan, Professor of Psychology, has taught how to use Qualtrics for research to her undergraduates in her advanced research methods course and in her social cognition lab.